Bd-Mutant7/Habit-Tracker-App/README.md

 Run `bun start-web` to test in a web browser.
 Note: The browser preview is great for quick testing, but some native features may not be available.

-### **iOS Simulator / Android Emulator**

-You can test Rork apps in Expo Go or Rork iOS app.
-You don't need XCode or Android Studio for most features.

 **When do you need Custom Development Builds?**